A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Discussion

 In the case of several equivalent networks, we find well-defined steady states, different from corresponding theories for linear actin structures \cite{mohapatraLimitingPoolMechanismFails2017}.
-We also see the experimentally observed sublinear scaling of the total amount of polymerized actin with the number of networks, showing the effect of competition for the same pool, and the reduction of competition by increased turnover.
-For two beads with different NPF-coating densities, we find the possibility of coexistence, and our model yields correct values for the relative changes in structure size with and without competition.
-The fast branching (“strong”) network is almost not affected at all, while the slow (“weak”) network is only able to grow to roughly half its former size.
+We also see the experimentally observed sublinear scaling of the total amount of polymerized F-actin with the number of networks, showing the effect of competition for the same pool, and the reduction of competition by increased turnover.